Learn more in our SIEM tools comparison guide.

 End of day:

 That entire routine takes almost no extra effort.
 But it closes off the most common attack vectors completely.
-That’s a quick win if there ever was one.
+That’s an easy place to start if there ever was one.

 The tools that are genuinely worth it